noa/brute/README.md

 ## Introduction

-This command-line script lets you run any command with many possible inputs in a distributed environment such as SGE, SLURM, or a local machine with many processors.
-Basic checkpointing is provided via the doit library, so that failed jobs might be re-run without re-running all jobs.
+This package provides command-line scripts that facilate running jobs in compute grid environments such as SGE and SLURM.
+The package is called *brute* after "brute force" parameter searches, in which all possible parameters are explored.
+A typical use case for this package is hyper-parameter search in machine learning applications.

 ## Installation

 Run:

-    python setup.py install
+    python3 setup.py install --user

-This should place the command `brute` in your path.
+This will place the commands `bsubmit`, `bstatus`, and `bscrape` in your path.

-## Usage
+## Submitting jobs

 Sample usage:

-    brute worker.py --foo 1,2,3 --bar x
+    bsubmit worker.py --foo 1,2,3 --bar x

 will execute 3 tasks: